 On 6 February the United Nations Institute for Disarmament Research (UNIDIR) with support from the Japanese Mission to the United Nations Office at Geneva organised the event ‘The Middle East Weapons of Mass Destruction Free Zone, 2020 NPT Review Conference, and Pathways Forward’ to discuss the new initiative, see which lessons can be drawn from past efforts to create a zone exempt from non-conventional weapons, and identify pathways forward.

 I spoke to the question of how the participants in the new conference series could address CBW.
-This set of six blog postings is based on my remarks and preparatory notes.
+This set of seven blog postings is based on my remarks and preparatory notes.
 Comments made during the event or more specifically in response to my presentation I have included in these blog pieces.
 Chatham House rules governed the meeting.
 Therefore, I cannot attribute certain views to specific participants.

 Antecedents to the new initiative

 On 22 December 2018, the First Committee of the United Nations General Assembly (UNGA) accepted Egypt’s proposal to convene ‘a conference on the establishment of a Middle East zone free of nuclear weapons and other weapons of mass destruction’ (Decision 73/546).
 The previous round of meetings had its immediate origin in a resolution adopted at the 1995 NPT RevCon.
 It formed part of the compromise to have that agreement’s duration extended indefinitely.